AmpereComputing/pi-day-tutorial/README.md

 We now have everything we need to get started!
 We will build up in stages.

-1. In [part 1](wordpress1), (using the configuration files in `wordpress1`)  we will start a new WordPress instance from scratch, and go through the installation process.
+1. In [part 1](wordpress1), we will start a new WordPress instance from scratch, and go through the installation process.
+The configuration files to enable you to do this are in the folder `wordpress1`.
 2. In [part 2](wordpress2), we will pre-load some content (including this post and documentation for this session!) to our WordPress instance, and add an nginx proxy to pass through connections.
+All the content for this is in `wordpress2`.
 3. In [part 3](wordpress3), we will start another two WordPress instances and configure nginx to load balance across them.
+You can find the instructions and content to do this in `wordpress3`.
 4. Finally, in [part 4](wordpress4), we will add a caching plug-in to WordPress, start a Redis instance, and configure WordPress to use Redis as an object cache.
+   Surprisingly, the content for this step is in `wordpress4`.

 [Let's get started!](wordpress1/)